publiccodenet/about/organization/roadmap.md

 * (Beta) codebase stewardship (no long term guarantees)
 * Develop scalable operations and communication
-* Clear value and impact model
+* Establish a clear and convincing value proposition and impact model

 Members: